Georgie Tunny: Network 10

 After Carrie Bickmore announced she would be taking extended leave from The Project in March 2022, Tunny and Chrissie Swan were announced as Bickmore's replacements.
 In August 2022, it was announced Tunny had left the Flash streaming platform after she was appointed as a permanent member of The Project, as a producer, reporter and presenter.
-Tunny remained at The Project until the shows cancellation in June 2025.
+Tunny remained at The Project until the show's cancellation in June 2025.
 Apart from her role with The Project, Tunny was also a member of Network 10's Melbourne Cup Carnival horse racing coverage in 2021 and 2022.

 In early 2025, Tunny was announced as the narrator for Network 10's Australian adaptation of House Hunters.

-Later that year in March, it was revealed that Tunny would compete on the forthcoming ninth season of The Amazing Race Australia alongside her fiance Rob Mills.
+Later that year in March, it was revealed that Tunny would compete on the forthcoming ninth season of The Amazing Race Australia alongside her fiancé Rob Mills.
 It is the third celebrity installment of the show.
 Following the cancellation of The Project in June 2025, Tunny was announced to be joining replacement show 10 News+.

+In October 2025, Network 10 announced that Tunny will replace Chris Bath to host 10 News Weekend from 2026.
+She was announced as a host of Network 10's revival of Australian Ninja Warrior on 19 July 2026, presenting alongside Robert Irwin and Beau Ryan.